What is the Acid Test Ratio?

-Acid Test ratio is the ratio which measures the liquidity of a company and its ability to take care of its short-term liabilities.
-This ratio is an improvised version of the current ratio and tries to do away with the limitations of the current ratio.
-The Acid test ratio is also called as a Quick ratio.
-The article discusses the advantages and disadvantages of acid test ratio/quick ratio.
+The acid test ratio is the ratio that measures the liquidity of a company and its ability to take care of its short-term liabilities.
+This ratio is an improvised version of the current ratio.
+And it tries to do away with the limitations of the current ratio.
+The Acid test ratio is also called a Quick ratio.
+The article discusses the advantages and disadvantages of the acid test ratio/quick ratio.

 Acid Test Ratio Formula

 Acid test ratio = (Total Current Assets – Inventory) / Total Current Liabilities